 We do you traditional fillings, obviously, and things of need, in that regard.
-We do a fair amount of cosmetic procedures as well.
+We do a fair amount of cosmetic procedures as well to help you regain your teeth.
 We can do something as simple as bleaching your teeth, which can be custom trays or even internal bleaching of a root canal tooth, something like that.
 We can do full on overhauls of your smile, which may require veneers, crowns, bridges, or all of the above, or crowns or bridges with removal.

 There’s lots of different options out there.
 Essentially, when someone comes in and they want to change something about their smile, sit down and say, “What is it that you don’t like?”
 We want to make sure that you will take care of their chief complaint, what they’re really after.
 Just because I think this tooth is maybe a little bit out of alignment, that might not be what’s bothering them.
 Maybe this tooth over here or maybe these teeth are a little discolored.